ku-mo/1866wiki/docs/30-guides/31-clerk-guide.md

 - Escalate to Council if they pressure or obstruct you
 - Use the macro:

-**“I cannot engage in this discussion.
-Please direct governance concerns to the Council.”**
+`I cannot engage in this discussion.
+Please direct governance concerns to the Council.`

 Never debate outcomes.
 Never justify decisions beyond procedure.